sebnitu/vrembem/docs/_packages/drawer.md

 {% include flag.html heading="drawer_modal" %}

 <div class="type" markdown="1">
 Convert a drawer into it’s modal state with the `drawer_modal` modifier class.
-Only one modal drawer can be open at a time.
+Only one modal can be open at a time.
 </div>

 {% include demo_open.html class_grid="grid_break" %}